Did you know?

 His temperament is affectionate towards his owner.
 He is a very gentle, calm, and devoted companion but also a fearless guardian.

 Although Bullmastiffs are not a high-energy dog, they should have lots of exercise and a balanced diet to prevent a tendency to obesity.
-They are a good family pet but not the dog for the neat freak; Bullmastiffs drool!
+They are a good family pet but not the dog for the neat freak.
+Bullmastiffs drool!
+They also snort, snuffle, wheeze, grunt, and snore.

 Bullmastiffs need a strong, confident master.
 This is a large, powerful animal.
 It is imperative that the owner gains control at a young age.
 Training must begin early and be consistent so that the Bullmastiff puppy grows into a well-behaved member of the family.
 Instinctively natural guardians of the home and their masters, no special guard training is necessary for a Bullmastiff to recognize and react to an outside threat.